 The Gambia Project

-In The Gambia, a small country on the western tip of Africa surrounded by Senegal is where you will find the village of N’jau.
-The Gambia project was originally an agricultural project starting in 2016.
-The communities’ garden was being trampled by animals and so they asked for a fence that was installed in the first implementation trip.
-Our partnership with the community next focused on the need for a significant increase in irrigation capacity and we have installed a borehole, 12 water taps, and two 5000 L water tanks that are filled via solar-powered pumps.
+In The Gambia, a small country on the western tip of Africa surrounded by Senegal, is where you will find the village of N’jau.
+Starting work in 2016, The Gambia project was originally an agricultural project.
+The community’s garden was being trampled by animals, so they asked for a fence to be installed in the first implementation trip.
+Our partnership with the community next focused on the need for a significant increase in irrigation capacity, so we designed and have installed a borehole, 12 water taps, and two 5000L water tanks that are filled via solar-powered pumps.
 Along with the community, we are working with the Women’s Initiative of Gambia (WIG) and local contractors to complete this project.
-We are working to finish the original scope of the project this year and are looking to work with the community to expand the project objectives with a marketplace and cold storage.
-We plan on traveling within the next 3-9 months to perform more permanent repairs on the fence and work with the community to shape the future of our partnership with them.
+The installation of the irrigation system made their crops so plentiful that we are currently working to build a market space for the community members to sell their produce.
+We were able to take a team of five to The Gambia in December 2024 to meet with the team and implement our solutions.
+We tested water quality of our previously installed pumps, as well as did soil testing for the plot of land that we will be building the market on in the future.
+We are grateful to have such a meaningful connection with the village of N’jau that we are working on our 3rd project with them in our ninth year of a partnership.

 What do we do?